qdcmedia123/fbi-wanted-ws/README.md

 # add your minikube ip and one random domain name fbi.dev to host file
 192.168.64.10 fbi.dev

-# Now you can access
+#In the settings, turn off the SSL certificate verification option in postman

+#We have many routes, You should be able to access some of them
-URL                                 METHOD     Payload                                 Description https://fbi.dev/api/users/signup    POST       {"email": "test@gmail.com", "password": "password"} https://fbi.dev/api/fbi/list        GET         FBI Wanted List with Event Published to other services
+URL                                 METHOD     Payload
+https://fbi.dev/api/users/signup    POST       {"email": "test@gmail.com", "password": "password"}
+https://fbi.dev/api/fbi/list        GET         FBI Wanted List with Event Published to other services
 ```